Marmara Archipelago

-Marmara Archipelago (Turkish; Marmara Takimadaları) is a group of islands located in the South of the Sea of Marmara, belonging to the Balıkesir Province of Turkey.
+The Marmara Archipelago (Turkish; Marmara Takimadaları) is a group of islands located in the South of the Sea of Marmara, belonging to the Balıkesir Province of Turkey.
 The Marmara Islands consist of four inhabited and 17 uninhabited islands.
 The archipelago has one small central town called Marmara (population 2000) and 13 villages.
 The inhabited islands are Marmara, Avsa, Pasalimani and Ekinlik.

 The two islands are divided between the different districts of the Balıkesir Province.
 Avsa and Ekinlik belong to Marmara District, which is the biggest island in the area, and Pasalimani belongs to Erdek District, which is located in Kapidagi Peninsula.

 Marmara is a mountainous and island with a mostly green landscape.
 The island has beaches, hotels and pensions although it is not a popular tourist spot.
 Avşa is a smaller island with less vegetation, less mountainous landscape, more beaches, more nightlife alternatives and is bustling during the summer season.
 Pasalimanı and Ekinlik Islands have few tourists, less vegetation and minimal facilities for travelers.